gabeguio/project-buddy/README.md

 ### Prerequisites

-Before you begin setting up and running this project, ensure you have the following prerequisites are in place:
+Ensure you have all the prerequisites installed and set up correctly before proceeding with the setup and deployment of Project Buddy.

 - **AWS Account**: You'll need an active AWS account to deploy and manage resources on the AWS platform.
 [Sign up for AWS](https://aws.amazon.com/free/)
 - **Docker**: Containerization platform.
 [Download Docker Desktop](https://www.docker.com/products/docker-desktop)